stackblitz/docs/docs/codeflow/codeflow-faq.md

 <!--@include: ./parts/persistance.md-->

+### Can I change the Node version?

+The Node version is locked so currently, there is no ability to change the Node version.

 ### Which repos can/not be opened in Codeflow IDE?

 Codeflow IDE should be able to open any repository.
 When it comes to *running* it, your toolchain needs to be compatible with WebContainers.